 Heady, hardy, vigorous Rosa rugosa Roses are the ultimate homestead rose.
 They are hardy in zone 2 or 3 and thrive in temperate zones to zone 9.
 They are impervious to insect damage, and even grow where there is salt in the air.
-A native of Japan and Korea, they grow where other roses struggle with black spot and fungal disease, in humid coastal areas.
+A native of Japan and Korea, they grow where other roses struggle with black spots and fungal disease, in humid coastal areas.
 The abundant fine thorns along the stems ward off rabbit and deer predation.

 Unlike the native dog rose which blooms once in June or July, Rugosa roses bloom continuously till frost.
 The plants often have both blooms and ripening hips at the same time.
 You’ve probably seen Rugosa roses in the landscaped parking lots of shopping malls.
-They are favorites because they don’t require spraying, and can grow well even in poor soil, so they don’t need fertilization.
+They are favourites because they don’t require spraying, and can grow well even in poor soil, so they don’t need fertilization.
 Rugosa roses are usually grown on their own roots, so suckers growing up from the root can be divided and replanted and you can expect them to grow true.

 Clay soil?
 No problem for Rosa rugosa.
 Sandy soil?
 Rugosas will still bloom.
 Salt spray and sea winds?
-Rugosas are called “Seaside Rose” because they can be found growing along coast lines around the world.
+Rugosas are called “Seaside Rose” because they can be found growing along coastlines around the world.

-How to plant them
+How to plant rosa rugosa

-You can grow Rugosa roses from seeds but the seeds need a chilling period before germination.
+You can grow Rugosa Roses from seeds but the seeds need a chilling period before germination.
 If you already have a plant that you like, just take a hip in the Fall and put it in the ground where you want it to grow.
 Mark the spot so that you don’t mistake the new plant for a weed.
 After a winter chilling under the snow, you’ll see rose seedlings with their oval leaves come up from the ground.